lionelmace/iks-lab/book/deploy-app.md

     https://mytodo.<ingress-subdomain>
     ```

 {% hint style='info' %}Unless a namespase is specified, any kubernetes deployment is done in the namespace **default**.
 A best practise is to create a new namespace for this deployment.
-To learn how to use a custom namespace, you can later follow those [Pre-Requisites](./deploy-app-custom-ns). {% endhint %}
+To learn how to use a custom namespace, you can follow those [instructions](./deploy-app-custom-ns). {% endhint %}

 ## Resources